entertainmenttechnology/Pokorny-MTEC2280_D01-Spring2026/assignments/FINAL.md

 * final development
 * testing and debugging

 These projects include an independent research component, based on your interests.
 As you propose and develop your project, it is critical to scope your project appropriately for the given timeline, your current skillset, and available tools and materials.
-You may also choose to work in teams of 2, but team projects should reflect this with larger scope and sophistication.
+You may also choose to work in a team of 2, but team projects should reflect this with larger scope and sophistication.

 ## Project Parameters